Code-Screen/Code-Screen.github.io/docs/angular.md

 ### Automated test-suite setup

-If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test files that end with `.spec.ts`.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as unit test files that end with `.spec.ts`.

-All unit tests files must use the Angular default [`Jasmine`](https://angular.io/guide/testing) test framework and [`Karma`](https://angular.io/guide/testing) test runner.
+All unit tests files must use the Angular default [Jasmine](https://angular.io/guide/testing) test framework and [Karma](https://angular.io/guide/testing) test runner.

 All unit test filenames must end with `.spec.ts` and unit test files with filenames that end with `.hidden.spec.ts` will not be visible to the candidate.